11 Miscellaneous Topics

 ## 6 h_lines 54.3 47.8 16.8 26.9 -0.06

-Despite the identical statistics, the datasets look nothing alike:
+Despite the almost identical statistics, the datasets look nothing alike:

 geom_point(size = 0.5, alpha = 0.6) +